Cleveland, Ohio

 freezer repair near me kirtland

-Freezing is a phase transition in which a liquid turns into a solid when its temperature is lowered below its freezing point.
-For pure water, this temperature is 32°F (0°C).
-However, most food items are not pure water and contain various solutes like salts, sugars, and proteins, which lower the freezing point.
-This phenomenon is known as freezing point depression.
-For example, a saltwater solution will freeze at a temperature lower than 32°F.
+Freezing is a phase change where a liquid changes to a solid by reducing its temperature below the freezing point.
+In the case of pure water, this temperature is 32°F (0°C).
+But since most foods do not have pure water and instead have some solutes like salts, sugar, and protein in them, this makes the freezing point of their water lower than 32°F. This is referred to as freezing point depression.

 what is freezing temperature for your freezer